Murder of Louisa Dunne: Perpetrator background and further investigations

 Headley was born in the West Indies in September 1932 and emigrated to the United Kingdom in 1952.
 He settled in Bristol, where he lived through the 1950s and 1960s, and by 1958 had married.
 He and his wife went on to have three children.
-In the aftermath of Dunne's murder in 1967, Headley moved to a property located just beyond the perimeter of the initial police search and later resettled in Ipswich.
+In the aftermath of Dunne's murder in 1967, Headley moved to a property located just beyond the perimeter of the initial police search and later settled in Ipswich.
 By the early 1970s, he was working as a railway machinist, a job he held while also committing a series of burglaries and other serious offences.

 Between 1973 and 1978, Headley admitted to committing ten burglaries in Ipswich.
 In 1977, he was convicted of raping two elderly women and initially sentenced to life imprisonment.
 After a doctor told an appellate court that Headley's actions arose from sexual frustration caused by his marriage to an "ambitious and demanding" wife, his sentence was later reduced to seven years, of which he served roughly two.

 Following his 2025 conviction for the rape and murder of Dunne, police in Suffolk and Norfolk began reviewing unsolved murders and rapes from the 1970s and 1980s, particularly those involving elderly women.
 Among the cases now under renewed scrutiny are the killings of Edna Harvey (1984), Doris Shelley (1993) and Karen Hales (1993).